aeglon97/Communicate-Data-Findings/readme.md

 - students from immigrant families tend to have more pessimistic views of themselves, but consistently outperform non-immigrant students by a large margin.
 We established previously that students from immigrant backgrounds tend to acclimate better to their environment.
 However, we added a layer of complexity by comparing ***acclimation rates of students from immigrant backgrounds by country.*** From the above selected countries, Denmark and Italy

+**To view my presentation, navigate to the terminal and follow these steps:**
+1. Navigate to `Communicate-Data-Findings/`
+2. type `jupyter nbconvert pisa2012_explanatory_slides.ipynb --to slides --template output_toggle.tpl --post serve`

+**To deal with the original dataset, download the full original PISA 2012 dataset linked above and move it to the `data/` folder.